TheTinkerersHaven/Encodechet/README.md

 ## Acknowledgments

-- [@TheTinkerersHaven](https://github.com/TheTinkerersHaven) for coming up with this completely useless project
+- [@TheTinkerersHaven](https://github.com/TheTinkerersHaven) for coming up with this completely useless project (I'm a genius I know)
-- [@Fleny113](https://github.com/Fleny113) for writing the conversion code
+- [@Fleny113](https://github.com/Fleny113) for writing the conversion code (he kind of did everything)
-- GitHub Copilot for helping I guess
+- GitHub Copilot for helping ig